mongodb/mongo-c-driver/doc/mongoc_apm_topology_closed_t.rst

 Synopsis
 --------

-An event notification sent when the driver stops monitoring a server topology and destroys its :symbol:`mongoc_topology_description_t <mongoc_topology_description_t>`.
+An event notification sent when the driver stops monitoring a server topology and destroys its :symbol:`mongoc_topology_description_t`.

 See Also
 --------